+Further, the Federal Trade Commission, or FTC, as well as other state attorneys general, regulate the content of our privacy policies and other public statements that provide promises and assurances about our data privacy and protection practices.
 We make public statements about our use, collection, disclosure and other processing of personal information through our privacy policies, information provided on our website and press statements.
 Although we endeavor to comply with our public statements and documentation, we may at times fail to do so or be alleged to have failed to do so.
-The publication of our privacy policies and other statements that provide promises and assurances about data privacy and security can subject us to potential government or legal action if they are found to be deceptive, unfair or misrepresentative of our actual practices.
+If such statements are found to be deceptive, unfair or misrepresentative of our actual practices, we may subject us to government enforcement actions or other legal claims.